New call-to-action

 Strong and Determined

-one-small-step-for-lincoln-pws-research-gives-me-hope-3.jpgLike most Prader-Willi infants, Lincoln requires a feeding tube to eat due to aspirating caused by hypotonia.
+one-small-step-for-lincoln-pws-research-gives-me-hope-3.jpgLike most Prader-Willi infants, Lincoln requires a feeding tube to eat due to aspiration caused by hypotonia.
 His team of doctors consists of over 17 specialists.
 He also sees a speech pathologist twice a week, a physical therapist once a week, and an occupational therapist.
 Milestones that come so naturally for other kids are anything but natural for Lincoln.
-He has worked hard for each one of them and we celebrate them all!
-He is a strong determined little boy!
+He has worked hard for each one of them, and we celebrate them all!
+He is a strong, determined little boy!

-As Lincoln soon approaches his second birthday, I lay awake at night thinking “could this be the year that he never feels full, the year that I am now forced to lock up all my kitchen cabinets, the refrigerator, even the trash so that my little boy doesn't possibly eat himself to death?”
+As Lincoln soon approached his second birthday, I lie awake at night thinking, “Could this be the year that he never feels full, the year that I am now forced to lock up all my kitchen cabinets, the refrigerator, even the trash so that my little boy doesn't possibly eat himself to death?”

 A Reason for Hope

-one-small-step-for-lincoln-pws-research-gives-me-hope-2.jpgFeeling desperate for hope, last year we went to our first Foundation for Prader-Willi Research conference in Rhode Island.
+one-small-step-for-lincoln-pws-research-gives-me-hope-2.jpgFeeling desperate for hope, last year we went to our first Foundation for Prader-Willi Research conference.
 My life was forever changed!
 I learned that there IS hope for kids like Lincoln!
 His future doesn't have to consist of group homes.
 He could someday live a full and independent life!
 And it will all be accomplished through continued research and development of treatments!

 Do you have a story of hope to share with others about your experiences with PWS?
 Send it to us!